Did you know you can make homemade ice cream in a bag in less than 10 minutes with just milk, salt and ice? You don’t even need a freezer!!

-This awesome kitchen science experiment for kids involves lots of interesting chemistry and you end up with a great tasting dessert at the end!
+This awesome kitchen science experiment for kids involves lots of interesting chemistry, is inexpensive and very simple!

 What is ice cream?